LastCallMedia/First-Run/README.md

 First Run
 ========================

+First Run is brought to you by your friends at [Last Call Media](https://www.lastcallmedia.com).

 Setting Up for Local Development
 --------------------------------
 Before you begin, you must have Docker and Docker Compose installed on your local machine.
 For installation instructions, see the [Docker documentation](/docs/tools/docker.md).